suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   { 'status': 'NG', 'message': string}
 		   // version is the update version
 		   // status is the update status
+		   //   pending - device is offline; scheduled for update on device bootup
+		   //   ongoing - device ota update is not yet finished
+		   //   completed - device ota update is finished
 		   // time is the duration for the update
 		   // timestamp is the completion datetime in epoch of the update